meltonme/python_api_challenge/README.md

 ### Repository Overview
 - All data regarding this analysis can be found in the folder labeled 'WeatherPy'.
-- Individual graphs and other outputs can be found in the 'output_data' folder inside 'WeatherPy'.
+- Individual graphs and the CSV file of the collected data can be found in the 'output_data' folder inside 'WeatherPy'.

 ### Background
 Data's true power is its ability to definitively answer questions.
 So, let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"